Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Polyhedra.rst

   I/m 0.1 0.1 0.1
   >

-It's important to note that using a shape of a spherical particle with a polyhedron configuration instead of directly using a sphere configuration decreases overall performance due to unnecessary calculations such as applying an orientation to a vertex.
+It's important to note that using a shape of a spherical particle with a polyhedron configuration instead of directly using a sphere configuration decreases overall performance due to unnecessary calculations, such as applying an orientation to a vertex.
 We have observed that in this case, simulations are about 2 to 3 times slower.

 * Operator Name: ``read_shape_file``
-* Description: This operator initialize shapes data structure from a shape input file.
+* Description: This operator initialize the shapes data structure from a shape input file.
 * Parameter:

-  * filename: Input file name (.stl)
+  * filename: Input file name (.shp)

 Interaction / Contact